Davide-sd/sympy-plot-backends/doc/source/tutorials/tut-2.rst

 Here, we can:

-* Click and drag to pan the plot around. **Once we are done panning, the plot automatically updates all the data series according to the new range**.
+* Click and drag to pan the plot around.
-  This is a wonderful feature of Bokeh, which allows us to type less and explore more.
-We can disable this behaviour by setting ``update_event=False`` in the function call.
 * Click and drag the axis to pan the plot only on one direction.
 * Click the legend entries to hide/show the data series.
 * Move the cursor over a line: a tooltip will show the coordinate of that